c-mayer/ECMproject/README.md

 Download latest version from http://cgm.cs.mcgill.ca/~avis/C/lrslib/archive/.

-Note, that mplrs uses MPI for parallelization and therefore requires an MPI library.
+Note, that mplrs uses MPI for parallelization and therefore requires a MPI library.
 Used MPI was 'mpirun (Open MPI) 4.1.0'.

 Note, if you installed mplrs into another directory than your PATH, you have to set the '*--mplrs*' option in the command line and give the path to the installed mplrs file (see Usage examples).
 Of course, you also can add the mplrs directory to your PATH instead or create a symbolic link.
 If you have multiple mplrs versions installed, taking the mplrs version you want with the '*--mplrs*' option is recommended.